-Do you keep your child's baby teeth?
-Are you a parent of a child under age 18?
+Do you have any of your baby teeth or are you a parent who has kept your child's baby teeth?
+Are you a young adult or a parent of a child age 25 or under?
 Did you know scientists can learn all about different medications, foods, and environmental exposures in a child's early life from their teeth?
 You may be able to take part in a research study to learn what factors increase children's risk of developing EoE (eosinophilic esophagitis)!
-We are looking for parents of children with EoE as well as parents of healthy children to volunteer.
+We are looking for children and young adults (age 0-25) with or without EoE to volunteer.
 Compensation will be provided.

 To see if a drug administered via injection (dupilumab) is safe and effective at reducing eosinophilic inflammation in the stomach of participants with eosinophilic gastritis (EG)/ eosinophilic gastroenteritis (EGE).

-Are you 55 years or older and are scheduled at a UNC Healthcare facility for your first colonoscopy?
-You may be eligible to participate in a research study that is testing if a stool test (and optional blood test) can detect the presence of colorectal cancer.
-Compensation is provided.
+Are you scheduled at a UNC Healthcare facility for a routine screening colonoscopy?
+You may eligible to participate in a voluntary research study finding out if a blood test can help detect colorectal cancer.